almostengr/nsbe-mp.org/docs/membership.md

 ## Membership Dues

-Membership dues for NSBE MP and CA NSBE Jr are broken down by the following categories.
+Membership dues for NSBE MP and Central Alabama NSBE Jr are broken down by the following categories.

 National and regional membership dues can be found by visiting
 <a href="https://mynsbe.nsbe.org" target="_blank">NSBE Connect</a>.